RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 Kubernetes is used because it solves limitations that Docker has.
 So basically, Docker can run only on a single host, cannot auto-scale or self-heal containers, and lacks enterprise-level features.
 But Kubernetes solves these limitations by running containers across multiple nodes in a cluster, automatically scaling applications based on demand using Horizontal Pod Autoscaler, self-healing failed containers by restarting or rescheduling them, and providing enterprise-grade features like load balancing, rolling updates, and persistent storage.

 ## 5. Explain Kubernetes architecture.
 Kubernetes follows a master–worker architecture.
-The control plane (master) manages the cluster and includes components like API Server, etcd, Controller Manager, and Scheduler.
-The worker nodes actually run the containers and include Kubelet, Kube-Proxy, and a container runtime.
-This separation helps Kubernetes manage, schedule, and scale containers automatically while keeping the system reliable and self-healing.
+The *control plane* is like the brain of the cluster.
+It decides what runs where, monitors the health of Pods, schedules them onto nodes, and handles updates or rollbacks.

+The worker nodes are the muscles of the cluster.
+They actually run your application Pods using a container runtime and report their status back to the control plane.
+Each node has a kubelet agent to communicate with the control plane and a kube-proxy to handle networking so Pods can talk to each other.
+Together, the control plane and nodes keep your apps running reliably and automatically handle failures, scaling, and traffic.

 ### Control Plane Components (Master Node):